-After papar is accepted autors automatically transfers their copyright to the journal.
-The journal reserves copyright of all papers published in it.
-Transfer of autor right means:
+After the paper is accepted, authors automatically transfer their copyright to the journal.
+The journal reserves the copyright of all papers published in it.
+Transfer of author right means:

-- the article has not been published before in the form submittes to the International Journal Vallis Aurea
+- The article has not been published before in the form of submitted to the International Journal Vallis Aurea

-- it is not under consideration for publication in any other journal, nor will not be submitted for publication elsewher before being accepted/rejected by the journal
+- It is not under consideration for publication in any other journal, nor will not be submitted for publication elsewhere before being accepted/rejected by the journal

-- Copyright to the above cited manuscript is transferred in full from the author(s) to the publisher of this journal, after it has been accepted for publication.
+- Copyright to the above-cited manuscript is transferred in full from the author(s) to the publisher’s journal after it has been accepted for publication.

-- Autor charge for correspodence transfers the exclusive copyright interests (also on behalf of all co-authors, if any) to the publisher of this journal and certify that the submitted manuscript is their original work and that all co-authors, if any, own the copyright, and take responsibility for publishing this material in his/her own name, as well as on behalf of all co-authors, if any.
+- Autor charge for correspondence transfers the exclusive copyright interests (also on behalf of all co-authors, if any) to the publisher of this journal and certifies that the submitted manuscript is their original work and that all co-authors, if any, own the copyright and take responsibility for publishing this material in their name, as well as on behalf of all co-authors, if any.

 The ethics statements for International Journal Vallis Aurea are based on the Committee on Publication Ethics (COPE) Best Practice Guidelines for Journal Editors.